 “We have to do something about this immediately.
 We cannot go on like this,” he added.

-According to Lakshman, the SLFP will accept submissions for nomination for the PC polls from the party membership until March 31, after which the central committee will decide how the party will face the election.
+According to Piyadasa, the SLFP will accept submissions for nomination for the PC polls from the party membership until March 31, after which the central committee will decide how the party will face the election.

-Laksman further said that a majority who supported the SLPP government including Buddhist monks have become critical of its conduct.
+Piyadasa further said that a majority who supported the SLPP government including Buddhist monks have become critical of its conduct.

 “There may be different views expressed in the SLFP parliamentary group, but there is much pressure from the party membership, organisers and civil society activists at the grassroots level.
 As a political party, we need to listen to those voices,” he said.